Assassination of Uthman: Assassination

 The situation worsened on Thursday, 16 June.
-As Uthman stood in his balcony, Niyar ibn Iyad Aslami, a companion of Muhammad, lectured him from outside and demanded his abdication.
+As Uthman stood in his balcony, Niyar ibn Iyad al-Aslami, a companion of Muhammad, lectured him from outside and demanded his abdication.
 In response, one of Marwan's servants threw a stone killing Niyar.
 Outraged by Uthman's refusal to hand over the attacker, the rebels started preparations to attack.
 The next day, Friday 17 June, they attacked his house setting the doors on fire.
 Uthman ordered his defenders to lay down their arms and not fight as he did not want bloodshed.
-Nevertheless, some of them, including Marwan and Sa'id ibn al-'As, refused and counter-attacked the rebels repelling them from one of the doors.
+Nevertheless, some of them, including Marwan and Sa'id ibn al-As, refused and counter-attacked the rebels repelling them from one of the doors.
 A few of the defenders were killed in the skirmishes whereas Marwan and Sa'id were wounded.
 Abd Allah ibn al-Zubayr and Hasan ibn Ali are also reported to have been wounded, although other reports indicate that the two had laid down their arms on Uthman's earlier orders.

-While Uthman and his wife Naila were alone in their room around the time of midday prayers, reading the Qur'an, some of the rebels climbed the surrounding homes and leaped into Uthman's.
-According to the family tradition of al 'Amr ibn Hazm, after that, Muhammad ibn Abi Bakr seized Uthman's beard and shook it.
+While Uthman and his wife Na'ila bint al-Furafisa were alone in their room around the time of midday prayers, reading the Qur'an, some of the rebels climbed the surrounding homes and leaped into Uthman's.
+According to the family tradition of Amr ibn Hazm, after that, Muhammad ibn Abi Bakr seized Uthman's beard and shook it.
 Uthman implored him to let it go, stressing that his father, Abu Bakr, would never have done anything like that.
 Muhammad retorted that Abu Bakr would have surely condemned Uthman if he had seen the deeds Uthman had committed.
-Then, as Uthman sought God's protection from Muhammad, Muhammad pierced Uthman’s head with a blade.
+Then, as Uthman sought God's protection from Muhammad, Muhammad pierced Uthman's head with a blade.